 Lack of presets and plug-ins.
 This is a tricky one.
 I miss them in Capture One, but in a way this is also a relief.
-Presets and plug-ins may make life easier by providing shortcuts to a desired result, they also may distract from thoughtful editing.
+While presets and plug-ins may make life easier by providing shortcuts to a desired look, they also may distract from thoughtful editing.
 It’s quite hard to follow what these presets and plug-ins exactly do to your photos.
-The result may look attractive, but to me third-party presets and plug-ins often feel more like someone else’s edits than those of my own.
+The result may look attractive, but to me third-party presets and plug-ins often feel more like someone else’s edits than my own.
 Capture One challenges me to improve my own editing skills.

 All in all, I am very happy with Capture One.
 I love the results I get (although I’m still learning how to squeeze the most out of it) and I will definitely get used to, or find ways around, the handful of niggles.
 I will probably keep on using Lightroom 6 as an archive tool or for certain edits (e.g., VSCO presets).
 I will, however, definitely leave it behind as my main RAW editor.